2. Novelty and Differentiation

 - No prior implementation of this process within the same market segment.

-- Industry-recognized technical acceptance or validation within the same industry.
+- Industry-recognized technical acceptance or validation within the same

 Product: At least 1 criterion must be met

-- Absence of direct competition offering a similar product within the same segment.
+- Absence of direct competition offering a similar product within the same

 - Launched at least 6 months ahead of competitors.